The Dhofar Mountains

 This is a realm shaped by three continents - African, Asian, and European - a crossroads of life where evolutionary stories converge.
 Nowhere else on Earth do caracals, hyenas, and leopards from Africa roam alongside wolves from the north.
 Between the Indian Ocean to the south and the Empty Quarter’s sands to the north lies a cradle of endemism - species that exist in no other place on Earth.

+At night, the call of the Arabian leopard echoes through the wadis, answered by the distant howls of wolves.
 Blue lizards shimmer on sun-warmed rocks.
 Endemic toads call from hidden pools.
 Desert roses bloom from bare stone, and ancient groves of Commiphora and frankincense trees perfume the mist.
 It is a sanctuary of life - fragile, irreplaceable, and utterly unique.

 Volunteer with us